 Summary – How to protect mitochondria

-Nicotinamide – a version of vitamin B3 – is critical to creating NAD+ and therefore ATP and energy.
+Nicotinamide (NAM) and Nicotinamide Riboside (NR) are versions of vitamin B3 that are critical to creating NAD+ and therefore ATP and energy.

-The other advantage of nicotinamide is that it reduces inflammation and increases joint flexibility and mobility in arthritis sufferers.
+The other advantage of NAM and NR is that they reduce inflammation and increase joint flexibility and mobility in arthritis sufferers.
 The other B complex vitamins also directly support NAD+ production.